 - A policy of no eating or drinking is in effect in all areas of the HSRC. - Children under the age of 18 are not permitted in any of the HSRC areas. - Some of the supplies (BP cuffs, stethoscopes, and health assessment kits) are available for overnight check out and home practice.
-Check with the HSRC Coordinator, Faculty Assistant or any of the Student Assistants to utilize check out supplies or when returning the following day. - HSRC supplies are for student practice only, and are not to be utilized in direct patient care at any time. - Students may voluntarily serve as patients for another student during practice or test-off. - Individuals volunteering to assist as patients must be over 18 years of age. - Non-students volunteers must sign a release form prior to participating in course activities. - Invasive procedures and injections may only be performed on manikins in order to protect the health and safely of our students and faculty. - Universal precautions should be followed at all times while working in the HSRC.
-All injuries, should they occur, are to be reported immediately. - All students must log in/out on the practice lab computer when utilizing the practice lab. - Computer records indicating student practice are shared with appropriate course faculty.
+Check with the HSRC Coordinator, Faculty Assistant or any of the Student Assistants to utilize check out supplies or when returning the following day.

+- HSRC supplies are for student practice only, and are not to be utilized in direct patient care at any time. - Supplies for community projects may also be checked out through the HSRC. - Students may voluntarily serve as patients for another student during practice or test-off. - Individuals volunteering to assist as patients must be over 18 years of age. - Non-students volunteers must sign a release form prior to participating in course activities. - Invasive procedures and injections may only be performed on manikins in order to protect the health and safely of our students and faculty. - Universal precautions should be followed at all times while working in the HSRC.
+All injuries, should they occur, are to be reported immediately to the course faculty or HSRC staff. - Computer records indicating student practice are shared with appropriate course faculty.